Krazubu/TinkeringWithTradfri/Hardware/Hardware.md

 This chip is a 32 bit ARM Cortex M33 core that supports a maximum frequency of 80Mhz.
 It supports Zigbee, Thread and Bluetooth 5.0 wireless protocols

-For more informations fou can see the [datasheet](https://www.silabs.com/documents/public/data-sheets/efr32mg21-datasheet.pdf) or the huge [reference manual](https://www.silabs.com/documents/public/reference-manuals/efr32xg21-rm.pdf)
+For more informations you can see the [datasheet](https://www.silabs.com/documents/public/data-sheets/efr32mg21-datasheet.pdf) or the huge [reference manual](https://www.silabs.com/documents/public/reference-manuals/efr32xg21-rm.pdf)

 ## Pinout
 <p align="center">